2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MrOlmos/status/1266916861267996673

-### Officer pepper-sprays protestor | May 30th
+### Officer pepper-sprays protester | May 30th

-An officer shoves and pepper-sprays a protestor standing on the other side of a barrier.
+An officer shoves and pepper-sprays a protester standing on the other side of a barrier.

 tags: shove, pepper-spray, spray, protester